sbonkosky/SeerrBridge/README.md

 1. **Seerr Webhook**: SeerrBridge listens for movie requests via the configured webhook.
 2. **Automated Search**: It uses Selenium to automate the search for movies on Debrid Media Manager site.
 3. **Torrent Fetching**: Once a matching torrent is found, SeerrBridge automates the Real-Debrid download process.
-4. **Queue Management**: Requests are added to a queue and processed one by one, ensuring smooth and efficient operation.
+4. **Background Job**: Requests are handled by a single background runner that periodically re-checks Overseerr.

 If you want to see the automation working in real-time, you can edit the .env and set it to false